 If you can't visit in person, you'll need to hire a local researcher.
 They don't offer searches by mail.

 I recommend contacting Steven Wright (Your Chicago Ancestors) or Kim Stankiewicz (Chicago Ancestry).
 Both are experienced researchers who make frequent trips to Chicago-area archives to do client work.

 Look for records that asked for that inforation—census records, 1880-1940, city directories, birth and death records, draft registration cards, and newspapers, for example.

 Some.
 Check Index to the American Contractor's Chicago Building Permit Column, 1898-1912 for more information.

 The site author has corresponded with people who research early Chicago homes but moved from the area before having a chance to learn the process first-hand.
-Check with the Cook County Recorder of Deeds for advice.
+Check with the Cook County Clerk's Recordings Department for advice.